FidelusAleksander/ghcertified/content/questions/actions/question-064.md

 subject: []
 ---

-# How can organizations using GitHub Enterprise Server enable automatic syncing of third party GitHub Actions hosted on GitHub.com to their GitHub Enterprise Server instance?
+# How can organizations which are using GitHub Enterprise Server enable automatic syncing of third party GitHub Actions hosted on GitHub.com to their GitHub Enterprise Server instance?
 > https://docs.github.com/en/enterprise-server@3.6/admin/github-actions/managing-access-to-actions-from-githubcom/enabling-automatic-access-to-githubcom-actions-using-github-connect
 1. [x] Using GitHub Connect
 1. [ ] GitHub Enterprise Server has access to all GitHub.com Actions by default